How to Map EPA MCLs to Relational Database Schemas for Automated Compliance

 """Immediate operational resolution for pipeline failures."""

-# Production implementation: INSERT INTO fact_compliance_quarantine
+# Production: INSERT INTO fact_compliance_quarantine and trigger an

 def _apply_unit_conversion(df: pd.DataFrame) -> pd.DataFrame: